deltaswapio/deltaswap/whitepapers/0004_message_publishing.md

 ## Caveats

 A governance decision is required for the collection of fees.
-This means a lot of manual intervention in the distribution of fees to stakers and guardians.
+This means a lot of manual intervention in the distribution of fees to stakers and phylaxs.
 The lack of a token bridge makes it hard to automate this in the early days of the protocol.
 Also, a transfer primitive is unlikely to support token bridges (which may require smart contract calls), so a contract will be required.